Introduction

 Academic Co-ordinator

-The academic Co-ordinator is Dr Karl Mason.
+The academic Co-ordinator is Dr Adrian Clear.
 For any queries, students can email computerscience@universityofgalway.ie

 Possible Project Descriptions

-Please see the bottom of this page for a list of available project descriptions and associated supervisors.
+Please see the supervisors and projects on this page for a list of available project descriptions and associated supervisors.

 Application Deadline